ericmller29/eastohco/src/content/posts/i-did-it-again.md

 publishedDate: 2015-12-30
 author: Eric Miller
 template: post.hbs
+keywords: EastOh.co, East Oh Co, East Oh, Metalsmith, web, development, static, site, generator, new, year
+description: I think the title sums up my approach to personal web development.
+I recently moved this site off of the custom cms type thing I had going with MeteorJS to a static site generator called [Metalsmith](http://www.metalsmith.io/).
+It does the same as most static site generators, I just liked this one because I could build my own process similar to a gulp file.
 ---

 I think the title sums up my approach to personal web development.
 I recently moved this site off of the custom cms type thing I had going with MeteorJS to a static site generator called [Metalsmith](http://www.metalsmith.io/).
 It does the same as most static site generators, I just liked this one because I could build my own process similar to a gulp file.